-Additional information about Clery Act incidents is provided in Appendix A.
+Definitions of these Clery Act crimes are provided in Appendix A.

 Attempts of any of these types of crimes are also considered to be Clery Act crimes; for example, if someone attempts to burn down a university building but the fire is quickly suppressed by the sprinkler system, the act must be reported, as attempted arson.

-When to Report – When and How the Reporting Obligation Arises: When a Campus Security Authority becomes aware of conduct or behavior that reasonably appears to constitute a Clery Act crime, he or she must report the incident to the William & Mary Police.
+When to Report – When and How the Reporting Obligation Arises: When a Campus Security Authority becomes aware of conduct or behavior that reasonably appears to constitute a Clery Act crime that occurred on our Clery Act geography, he or she must report the incident to the William & Mary Police.
 An employee may become aware of a criminal incident by witnessing an incident involving criminal behavior.
 More commonly, a Campus Security Authority will be told about such an incident.

 A Campus Security Authority must report the incident unless he or she (1) has good reason to doubt the validity of the information or (2) is reasonably certain that the incident has already been reported.
 The Campus Security Authority should not attempt to make a determination as to whether there is adequate evidence of a crime or whether the alleged incident actually occurred.
 The Campus Security Authority may not wait for criminal charges to be brought, arrests to be made, or determinations of guilt to be made.